eitanyaffe/hpipe/README.md

 pairs.
 The location of the fastq file is determined by the `HIC_INPUTDIR` in the path_vars file.

+Each project is associated with a docker container.
+The container is setup to point to the various paths exposed by the user in the path_vars file.

 ### Output

 The pipeline outputs all files under `BASE_OUTDIR`, defined in path_vars.